nigrosimone/ng-generic-pipe/README.md

 ## Description

 Sometime there is a need to use a component method into component template.
-Angular best practice says do not use method into html temlate, eg. `{{ myMethod(2) }}`.
+Angular best practice says do not use method into html template, eg. `{{ myMethod(2) }}`.
 With NgGenericPipe you can use all your public component methods as pure pipe with the component scope (`this`), eg: `{{ 2 | ngGenericPipe: myMethod }}`.

 See the [stackblitz demo](https://stackblitz.com/edit/demo-ng-generic-pipe?file=src%2Fapp%2Fapp.component.ts).